 Who doesn’t love a giant, tender pumpkin spice muffin with a sweet cream cheese filling?
 Cream cheese frosting and pumpkin go hand-in-hand, so make sure you always have a tub in the fridge.
 Favorite brands include Kite Hill and Miyoko’s vegan cream cheese.

 Don’t drain the chickpeas!
 You need the brine to make vegan meringue magic (aka aquafaba).
 When whisked into oblivion with a bit of sugar, this bean liquid transforms into pillowy-soft peaks that perfectly mimic an egg white.
 Throw the actual chickpeas onto a salad or make chickpea blondies.

-You could make your own, but we like to have a jar of Nature’s Charm Coconut Salted Caramel Sauce on hand to instantly drizzle over apple spice cakes, vegan pumpkin ice cream, and whip cream-topped apple cider.
+You could make your own, but we like to have a jar of Nature’s Charm Coconut Caramel Sauce on hand to instantly drizzle over apple spice cakes, vegan pumpkin ice cream, and whip cream-topped apple cider.

-Vanilla is a flavor, but it’s also a complimentary ingredient to a spectrum of other tastes.
+Vanilla is a flavor, but it’s also a complementary ingredient to a spectrum of other tastes.
 When vanilla isn’t the star of the show, it helps the rest of the cast shine, which is why we rarely bake something without it.
 You don’t have to splurge on the actual vanilla bean (though it is nice if you want a really pronounced vanilla flavor), but avoid imitation vanilla extract.
 A happy medium in price point between basic vanilla extract and vanilla bean is vanilla paste.
 It’s a blend of concentrated vanilla extract and vanilla bean powder.
 We like using this when baking for others and settle for a cheaper, all-natural vanilla extract for goodies just meant for the home.